ZachFriedenberger/neurotheory-garden/_notes/predictive coding.md

 ---
 Status: 🟥

-- Postulate that **neural circuits estimate probabilistic models** of other neural acticity and sensory inputs through feed-forward and feed-back processes.
+- Postulate that **neural circuits estimate probabilistic models** of other neural activity and sensory inputs through feed-forward and feed-back processes.

 - Top-down neural projections are thought to carry predictions, while bottom-up connections carry predition errors, which update the state estimates.